Hello, world

 Terraform reads every file ending in .tf

-in the same directory as part of the same workspace, so we can split up our code into meaningful files. provider.tf
+in the same directory as part of the same workspace, so we can split up our code into meaningful files.
+We combined most of our config into one file, but if things ever get more complicated, we can split out this config into a provider.tf

 Our backend